La La Land: Release

+Theatrical

 La La Land had its world premiere as the Venice Film Festival's opening night film on August 31, 2016.
 The film also screened at the Telluride Film Festival, the Toronto International Film Festival, beginning September 12, 2016, the BFI London Film Festival, the Middleburg Film Festival in late October 2016, the Virginia Film Festival, held at the University of Virginia on November 6, 2016, and the AFI Fest on November 15, 2016.

 La La Land was originally set for a July 15, 2016, release; however, in March 2016, it was announced the film would be given a limited release starting December 2, 2016, before expanding on December 16, 2016.
 Chazelle stated that the change was because he felt that the release date was not right for the context of the film, and because he wanted to have a slow rollout beginning with the early fall film festivals.
 The limited release was later moved back a week to December 9, 2016, with the wide release still being planned for December 16, 2016.
 Lionsgate opened the film in five locations on December 9, 2016, and expanded it to about 200 theaters on December 16, 2016, before going nationwide on December 25, 2016.
 The film went fully wide on January 6, 2017, with a release into select IMAX theaters a week later.

 La La Land was released in the United Kingdom on January 12, 2017.
 The film was released in the Netherlands on December 22, 2016, and in Australia on December 26, with the rest of the territories planned for a release from mid-January 2017.

+La La Land will be re-released in theaters for its 10th anniversary, showing in Dolby Vision high dynamic range picture and Dolby Atmos immersive audio for the first time in AMC Theatres, on August 16, 2026.
+Its theatrical re-release came with a new poster, which is almost identical to the original poster.
+The position of Gosling's left hand was changed to be perpendicular just like Stone's left hand.
+Gosling had previously said that he regrets the way his left hand is positioned in the original poster, which he dubbed "La La Hand", and had recreated the poster during the marketing campaign for Project Hail Mary earlier that year in order to fix the pose.